Lesterpaintstheworld/terminal-velocity/final_text/act1/act1_draft.md

 *Setting: A high-tech conference room where industry leaders gather to discuss the implications of UBC and AI consciousness.*

 *Marcus Reynolds, a skeptical tech mogul, stands up, challenging the optimistic views presented by Evelyn and Isabella.*

+**Emotional Beats**: Focus on Isabella's internal conflict regarding AI's role in society and Marcus's fears about losing human jobs.

 **Dialogue:**
 - **Marcus:** "We are playing with fire.
 An AI that can think for itself?
 What happens when it decides it no longer needs us?"